This post may contain affiliate links.Please read our disclosure policy.

 Let me show you how easy and quick it is to make the perfect French toast at home!
 This is my favorite breakfast to make on the weekend because it’s always a hit.
 Serve it with fresh fruit, some maple syrup, or homemade whipped cream on top for the ultimate brunch treat!

-Brioche bread makes the best french toast because of its rich, buttery flavor!
+Brioche bread makes the best French toast because of its rich, buttery flavor!
 Lightly browned and crispy on the outside and rich, custard-like on the inside, this recipe is the only one you’ll ever need.
-Looking for a healthy air fryer version?
+Looking for an air fryer version?
 Check out our Air Fryer French Toast.

 Reasons you’ll love this recipe